icopy-site/awesome/docs/awesome/awesome-perl.md

 ## DevOps Tools

-*Libraries that help when you what to deploy software across networks ond several hostsare working across computer networks*
+*Libraries that help when you want to deploy software across networks on several hosts/are working across computer networks*

 * [Rex](https://metacpan.org/pod/Rex) - Remote Execution